(Originally published in the Anchorage Press, June, 2000. All audio unique to Primer for a Descent Into Novelty, Esalen, March, 1996)

 "...this is a mad and wild adventure at the fractal edge of life and death and space and time.
 Just where we love to be, right, shipmates?"

 The world feels emptier with him gone.
 I'm gutted he never got to read my book, or see me perform the spoken word therein.
-Whether his drug experiments led to his tumor is, to me, beside the point — though it's certainly a topic for discussion.
-What's not up for debate is how Terence was a visionary, an explorer, a teacher, a scholar, a world-class butterfly collector and a sparkling human being.
+Whether his drug experiments led to his illness is, to me, beside the point — though it's certainly a topic for discussion (had the tumor really been shaped like a mushroom?).
+What's not up for debate is how Terence was a visionary, an explorer, a teacher, a scholar, a butterfly collector, a world-class bullshit artist and a sparkling human being.
 To my eyes, he died with valour, like a lost astronaut.

-Terence, if you're out there, please know that you touched many people during your too-brief stint on earth, and that meeting you at Esalen changed my path forever.
+Terence, if you're out there, please know that you touched many people during your too-brief stint on earth, and that meeting you at Esalen was why I turned north instead of south on Highway One.

-To hear The ENTIRETY of these lectures for yourself, please check out Lorenzo Hagerty's Psychedelic Salon Podcast, Episodes 573-577
+You can now hear The ENTIRETY of these lectures for yourself courtesy of Lorenzo Hagerty's Psychedelic Salon Podcast, Episodes 573-577

 Last summer, I found an audiocassette copy of this entire conference, gifted to me by the Esalen staff, in my parents' attic.
-I sent the tapes to Lorenzo, who has broadcast every Terence McKenna recording known to ape and, amazingly, they survived the central California heat.
-It's been great to listen to them again, to hear the voice of my dead buddy Greg Junell (who I met at the conference and later married my wife and I on a beach not far from Esalen) and be reminded of this pivotal weekend in my life.
+I sent the tapes to Lorenzo, who has broadcast every Terence McKenna recording known to ape.
+Amazingly, they survived the central California heat!
+It's been great to listen to them again and be reminded of this pivotal weekend in my life — most especially to hear the voice of my dead buddy Greg Junell who I met at the conference and later married my wife and I on a beach not far from Esalen.
 Terence's final exhortation before he set us loose upon the world?

 "Explore the edges.
 Keep your logical razors sharp.
 Trust nothing that you haven’t verified for yourself.
 My faith is that the universe will take you in."

-Lastly, Terence was recently humanized by his brother — and legit scientist! — Dennis in his excellent book Brotherhood of the Screaming Abyss, which I highly recommend.
+Lastly (as if!)
+Terence was brilliantly humanized by his brother — and legit scientist! — Dennis in his excellent book Brotherhood of the Screaming Abyss, which I highly recommend.